 Has received a systemic cancer treatment within 3 weeks of first study dose

-Ongoing toxicity of CTCAE grade ≥2, other than peripheral neuropathy, related to cancer treatment that was completed within 4 weeks of consent
+Ongoing toxicity of CTCAE grade >2, other than peripheral neuropathy, related to anticancer therapy that was completed within 4 weeks of consent.

 Any other clinically significant medical condition that, in the opinion of the treating physician, makes participation undesirable, including but not limited to ongoing or active infection, significant uncontrolled hypertension, or severe psychiatric illness.